Run the hot-cache path without remembering every tuning note.

 LLAMA_MOE_HOT_CACHE_MERGE_SUM_ROWS Boolean, default on Enables optimized helpers for summing MoE slot rows into the final layer output where the model profile allows it.
 This reduces generic graph overhead in merge-heavy paths.
 Turning it off is useful when validating numerical behavior or isolating whether a merge shortcut is causing a regression.

 LLAMA_MOE_HOT_CACHE_CPU_DECODE_ROUTING Boolean, default on Moves decode-time hot/cold routing and worklist creation into a CPU custom operation for tiny decode batches.
-This avoids building larger GPU-side helper graphs for one-token decode, which is usually faster for the supported MoE paths.
+This avoids building larger GPU-side helper graphs for decode, which is usually faster for the supported MoE paths.
+The shortcut is gated by the explicit graph phase and the adapter's cpu_decode_routing_max_tokens, so prompt-processing tails do not use it.
 Disabling it forces the more graph-heavy route and is mostly useful for debugging routing differences.

 LLAMA_MOE_HOT_CACHE_DECODE_DIRECT_MERGE Boolean, default on where supported Allows single-token decode to merge hot and cold results directly into the final FFN output shape.
 Without it, the graph may carry larger expert-slot intermediates and reduce them later.
 Direct merge cuts intermediate tensor work and is one of the main decode-speed shortcuts for supported Qwen and Gemma paths.